YiDingg/YiDingg/HOMEPAGE.md

 ### What Is This Site

 This site is a collection of my notes, blogs and documents.
 It is maintained by myself, hosted on GitHub Pages.
+If you encountered into any problems or bugs while visiting the site, please visit [GitHub --> YiDingg]() and submit an issue.
+Sincere thanks.

 Refer to [Build Your Personal Website](Blogs/Mixed/BuildYourSite.md) if you also want to build your own website.